dnywh/brown-pages/src/guides/cusco.md

   <figcaption>The Punto Ecológico at Mercado San Blas with the organics bin on the right-hand side.</figcaption>
 </figure>

-That said, Municipalidad del Cusco is making strides with its <a href="https://cusco.gob.pe/noticias/con-el-programa-qosqo-recicla-promotores-ambientales-de-la-mpc-orientan-de-casa-en-casa-para-promover-segregacion/" target="_blank" rel="noopener">Qosqo Recicla</a> programme.
+That said, {{ council }} is making strides with its <a href="https://cusco.gob.pe/noticias/con-el-programa-qosqo-recicla-promotores-ambientales-de-la-mpc-orientan-de-casa-en-casa-para-promover-segregacion/" target="_blank" rel="noopener">Qosqo Recicla</a> programme.
 Pop-up information sessions are often provided in local plazas, such as Plaza San Francisco.

 ## Private options